 Holborn Europa Raffinerie

-“The ‘Clean Fuels Project’ resulted in a deep desulphurisation unit for diesel and distillates, an isomerisation unit, crack naphtha desulphurisation and the steam reforming unit, as well as desulphurisation and modification of the original gas oil hydrotreater,” Frank Heyder says.
+“The ‘Clean Fuels Project’ resulted in a deep desulphurisation unit for diesel and distillates, an isomerisation unit, crack naphtha desulphurisation and the steam reforming unit, as well as desulphurisation and modification of the original gas oil hydrotreater,” explained Frank.
 “This was an old design from the 1970s and is now a unit that can also produce diesel and sulphur, at sulphur-free quality.
 Today, the Hamburg refinery is not only able to fulfil the European Union specifications but can also produce high quality products for niche markets and cyclohexane for the chemical market.
-Since we went through the Clean Fuels Project the refinery has been running smoothly and on a stable level.”
+Since we went through the clean fuels project the refinery has been running smoothly and on a stable level.”

-“We are in a shrinking market so we are not making ambitious expansion plans.
-Rather, we are concentrating on the execution of smaller efficiency programmes, energy conservation investigations and cost improvement projects, all of which will be ongoing over the next few years,” Frank Heyder concludes.
-“We are well located within the market with demand patterns well above refinery capacity.
-We also benefit from engaged and loyal staff, lean organisation with minimum head count and excellent traffic connections.”
+He concluded: “We are in a shrinking market so we are not making ambitious expansion plans.
+Rather, we are concentrating on the execution of smaller efficiency programmes, energy conservation investigations and cost improvement projects, all of which will be ongoing over the next few years.”

 Holborn Europa Raffinerie